openvinotoolkit/docker_ci/refactor/README.md

-# Dockerfile generation for OpenVINO releases, for Ubuntu 20.04, Ubuntu 22.04, RHEL 8
+# Dockerfile templates for OpenVINO releases, for Ubuntu 20.04, Ubuntu 22.04 and RHEL 8

-## How to run
+## How to use, how to run

 The tool does not require any non-standard Python packages, it only needs Python 3.10+ present

 `configs/releases` directory contains configurations for all the supported releases.
-In general, if you want to build `ubuntu20_dev:2024.3.0` image you should run this command:
+For example, if you want to build `ubuntu20_dev:2024.3.0` image, then you should run this command:

 ```bash
 python3 image.py 2024.3.0/ubuntu20 --preset dev --build
 ```
-This will generate `Dockerfile` and build it, tagging it `localhost/ubuntu20_dev:2024.3.0`
+This will generate `Dockerfile`, build it and tag it `localhost/ubuntu20_dev:2024.3.0`

+If you add `--test` option, it will also run some tests associated with this image.

 ## Current support state

 Os support:
 * Ubuntu 20: ✅
 * Ubuntu 22: ✅
-* Ubuntu 24: ❌
+* Ubuntu 24: ❌ (WIP)
-* RHEL8: ❌ (TODO)
+* RHEL8: ❌ (WIP)

 OpenVINO releases support:
 * before 2024.1.0 ❌
-* 2024.1.0 ❌(TODO)
+* 2024.1.0 ❌(WIP)
 * 2024.2.0 ✅
 * 2024.3.0 ✅